How to care for and propagate Sedum furfuraceum Bonsai SedumSedum furfuraceum Bonsai Sedum care and propagation informationPin

 • Not cold hardy

-• Propagation by cuttings and seeds
+• Propagation by cuttings and leaves

 • Generally non-toxic to people and pets